 That’s right, the best mouser cat is probably sitting at your local shelter waiting to be adopted.
 Although every kitty deserves a pampered life indoors, there are many strays (some even semi-feral) that would love nothing more than to keep mice out of the barn.
 Talk to the volunteers at your local shelter or rescue for suggestions on which kitties may be perfect for the mouser life.

 Manx cats, with their distinctive lack of tail, began life on the Isle of Man as mousers.
 They’ve retained these hunting skills as they eventually spread to lands beyond the island.
+Although usually friendly and mellow with people, these “watchcats” are quite reactive and may be quick to attack when something is out of the ordinary.
+(And wouldn’t you consider a mouse running through your living room out of the ordinary?)

 Norwegian Forest Cat

 Siberian cats date back at least 1,000 years, where they were prized in their homeland of Russia for their ability to keep mice and other rodents away from food sources.
+However, it wasn’t until the 1990s that the Siberian cat successfully made their way over to the United States.
+Today they are beloved for their affectionate and playful nature, hypoallergenic properties, and, yes, their ancient mouser techniques.